ronwald/optimy/README.md

 -----C. RUN THE TEST-----
-1. Open a command prompt, and navigate to the TestCase folder
+1. Open a command prompt, and navigate to the TestCase folder where this project is saved in local
-2. inside, there is a 'TestCase1.robot' file
+2. inside the TestCase folder, there is a 'TestCase1.robot' file
 3. Run the test using the command robot   TestCase1.robot